 Harry Davis, Firefighter, Squad 1, FDNY

-On September 11, 2001, Harry Davis, a chauffeur with Squad 18, left his shift earlier that morning and was on his way home when he heard the news on his car radio about the attacks underway in lower Manhattan.
-He immediately returned to participate in the urgent rescue and search operations.
+On September 11, 2001, Harry Davis—a chauffeur with Squad 18—left his shift earlier that morning and was on his way home when he heard the news on his car radio about the attacks underway in lower Manhattan.
+He immediately returned to participate in the urgent search-and-rescue operations.
 Squad 18 lost seven members that morning and their rig was found crushed under the remains of the North Tower.
 In the aftermath, Davis continued to assist with recovery operations at Ground Zero.
 He retired from the FDNY in 2003.